struct/isoalloc/PROFILER.md

 ## Profiler Tuning

+You can control the file profiler data is written to with the `ISO_ALLOC_PROFILER_FILE_PATH` environment variable.
+The default path is `$CWD/iso_alloc_profiler.data`.

-Currently theres only one way to tune the profiler and thats by changing `PROFILER_ODDS` or `CHUNK_USAGE_THRESHOLD`.
+Currently theres only one way to tune the profiler internals and thats by changing `PROFILER_ODDS` or `CHUNK_USAGE_THRESHOLD`.
 These control the rate at which we sample allocations and the % a zone must be full before being recorded as such.

 ## Profiler Output Format